luk036/rust_examples/lectures/lec02.md

 ## Conclusion

+- Return Value Optimization (RVO)
 - Python 🐍 changes the way I write C++.
 - Type-checking is your friend.
-- Const is useful.
+- `const` is useful.
 But don't over-constraint the callers.
 - Prefer composition rather than inheritance.

 ---